top of page

 Using transactional analysis techniques, you can:

-Challenge negative scripts: Many trauma survivors carry "scripts" or life plans based on early experiences.
+• Challenge negative scripts: Everyone, including Trauma survivors, carries "scripts" or life plans based on early experiences.
 TA helps you rewrite these scripts with more positive, realistic beliefs.

 For example, if you find yourself reacting with fear or anger in situations that remind you of past trauma, transactional analysis can help you pause, identify which ego state is active, and respond from your Adult state instead.
 This shift reduces emotional distress and promotes healing.